The average salary for an Actuarial Analyst is $64,725.

 An actuary analyst uses data to measure risk for a company or organization, such as insurance company or a financial services business.
 Common functions performed by an actuary analyst include coordinating, preparing, and performing actuarial analyses, which are required by companies when developing new products, projecting future results, repricing existing products, and/or determine financial strength.
 An actuary analyst is usually expected to work under minimal supervision and must be able to…Read more

 Actuarial Analyst Tasks

-Analyze risk evaluation data, using appropriate models and statistical methods, and creating relevant charts and graphs.
+- Analyze risk evaluation data, using appropriate models and statistical methods, and creating relevant charts and graphs.

 - Report and interpret results of data analysis.